AppAndFlow/react-native-google-autocomplete/README.md

 | language | optional - default en |
 | queryTypes | optional - default address - https://developers.google.com/places/web-service/autocomplete#place_types
 | minLength | optional - default 2 - this is the min length of the term search before start
+| components | optional - A grouping of places to which you would like to restrict your results.
+| radius | optional - The distance (in meters) within which to return place results.

 ## Render Props